aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 1. **Node.js and AWS CDK**: AWS CDK for Python requires [Node.js](https://nodejs.org/en/download/package-manager/) and the [Node.js AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to be installed on your system

-1. **GitHub Fork**: We recommend you [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so you are in control of deployed resources.
+1. **Github Fork**: We recommend you [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) or make your own copy of the repository so you can make commits to the repository, such as configuration changes.

 ### AWS Environment Bootstrapping